HabitatFramework/UserGuide/interface/interface.rst

 	Click :guilabel:`Save` to copy the text boxes to a query file.
 Users will be prompted for the destination path and file name of the **.hsq** file to save the query to.
 The default folder path can be set in the Options (see :ref:`options_filter` for more details).

 OK
-	Click :guilabel:`OK` to execute the query.
+	Click :guilabel:`OK` to execute the query and close the query window.
 If the user has requested to be warned before applying the GIS selection then a pop-up message will appear advising how many expected INCIDs and features will be selected and if a 'Join' will be used to select the features in GIS (see :ref:`options_filter` for more details).

 Cancel
-	Click :guilabel:`Cancel` to close the 'HLU Advanced Query Builder' window without executing a query.
+	Click :guilabel:`Cancel` to close the 'HLU Advanced Query Builder' window without applying a new filter.

 .. tip::